secondlevel/Back-propagation/README.md

 $ python linear_training_testing.py
 ```

-You will get the following linear classifier result.
+You will get the following linear classifier training and testing result.

 ```bash=
 Epoch: 005910  Loss: 0.014239  Accuracy: 0.999000